fj-morales/Getting-and-cleaning-data/Readme.md

 Cleaning Data course project.

 `run_analysis.R` identifies subject and activity in train and test observations, then puts train and test data together.
-This script insolates mean an standard deviation measurements and assigns descriptive names to variables.
+This script isolates mean an standard deviation measurements and assigns descriptive names to variables.
 It calculates the average of each measurement aggregating it by activity for every subject.
 Finally, it saves the resulting tidy data set on a file.